alexishevia/.dotfiles/README.md

 ## Additional steps to improve Windows behavior
-- Remap `CAPS LOCK` to `HOME` using [sharpkeys](https://github.com/randyrants/sharpkeys/releases)
+- Remap `CAPS LOCK` to `HOME` using [sharpkeys](https://github.com/randyrants/sharpkeys/releases) This way, any accidental press on caps lock will not have any effect
 - Follow steps 2 and 3 on the following guide to enable copy/pasting from Ubuntu's vim to Windows (and allow using gui apps): https://gist.github.com/necojackarc/02c3c81e1525bb5dc3561f378e921541
 - Install Docker Desktop and use it as the WSL2 docker backend https://docs.docker.com/docker-for-windows/wsl/
 - Install the [Cascadia Mono font](https://github.com/microsoft/cascadia-code) and set it as the default font for the Ubuntu WSL2 client
+    I like using font size: 18
+- Configure the Ubuntu WSL2 client (right click -> properties)
+    * enable ctrl+c/v to copy/paste
 - Install other useful software:
   * [Snagit](https://www.techsmith.com/screen-capture.html) for screen capture and image annotations
       Note: Snagit also has a [color picker](https://techsmith-13.wistia.com/medias/e52ityv9p2?embedType=async&videoFoam=true&videoWidth=854)